 Monkey Cupcakes are such a cute dessert idea, you may not want to eat them!
 These delicious homemade chocolate cupcakes are made with chocolate sanding sugar and vanilla wafer ears!
 Perfect for a monkey themed birthday party!

-Even though I haven’t eaten any (real) animals in the last few months, I seem to enjoy making really cute animals (like penguins & pandas) and eating their faces.
+Even though I haven’t eaten any (real) animals in the last few months, I seem to enjoy making really cute animal cupcakes (like penguins & pandas) and eating their faces.
 I saw this pin on Pinterest and decided to make it my Friday night project.
 Our nephew had his 3rd birthday party on Saturday and I used that as my excuse.

 SUPPLIES YOU’LL NEED FOR DECORATING: